avoorhis/vamps-node.js/README.md

   I will record all alterations to the database here:

   2015-06-25 AAV Changed the field project.project_description from varchar to text.
+  2015-06-25 AAV Changed the field project.title size from varchar 64 to varchar 255.

   2015-05-29 AAV Added a new table:
       CREATE TABLE `user_project_status` (